Robert Sacre

 Robert Sacre (born June 6, 1989) is an American-Canadian professional basketball player who is the assistant general manager for the Vancouver Bandits of the Canadian Elite Basketball League (CEBL).
-A dual citizen of both the United States and Canada, he has played for the Canadian national basketball team.
+A dual citizen of the United States and Canada, he has played for the Canadian national basketball team.
 After playing college basketball for the Gonzaga Bulldogs, he was selected by the Los Angeles Lakers with the last overall pick in the second round of the 2012 NBA draft.
 He played four seasons with the Lakers and three seasons with the Sun Rockers Shibuya in Japan.

 Early life

 Sacre was born in the United States in Baton Rouge, Louisiana to former National Football League player Greg LaFleur and former LSU Lady Tigers college basketball player Leslie Sacre.
-His mother, a Canadian, decided to move back to Canada when Sacre was seven, and raised her son as a single mother.
+His mother, a Canadian, moved back to Canada when Sacre was seven, and raised her son as a single mother.
 Sacre grew up in North Vancouver, British Columbia, and he was 6 ft 8 in by the eighth grade.
 Leslie only insisted that he learn to swim, and she did not push him to play basketball.

 Sacre was one of the top high school players in Canada.
 In his junior year, he led Handsworth Secondary School to the British Columbia Provincial Championship; he was named MVP of the title game after scoring 17 points, grabbing 12 rebounds, and blocking four shots.
 In that same year he was selected to play for the Canadian Junior National team at the 2005 Global Games and the 2006 World Championship qualifiers.
 In his senior year he averaged 25 points, 12 rebounds, and four and a half blocks per game.

 Considered a four-star recruit by Rivals.com, Sacre was listed as the No. 10 center and the No. 102 player in the nation in 2007.

 College career

 Sacre committed to NCAA Division I squad Gonzaga University prior to the 2007–08 season.
-He came off the bench in his freshman season, averaging nine minutes of action per game in 2007-08.
+He came off the bench in his freshman season, averaging nine minutes of action per game in 2007–08.
 In 2008–09, he broke his foot three games into the season and was later granted a medical redshirt.

-Sacre came back strong in the 2009-10 season, averaging 10.3 points, 5.4 rebounds, and 1.9 blocks per game as the Bulldogs' starting centre.
+Sacre came back strong in the 2009–10 season, averaging 10.3 points, 5.4 rebounds, and 1.9 blocks per game as the Bulldogs' starting centre.

 In 2012, Sacre finished his career with 1,270 points.
 He also grabbed 679 career rebounds and had 186 career blocks.